LeonMangi/FoxyAItask/README.md

 ## Additional information regarding the task

 Test cases can be designed differently for Page Object Model, or another automation architecture model can be considered.
 Some of the steps could be merged into the steps before, please look at the comments in the code for more clarification.

-Cypress is very fast for testing web applications but there are some disadvantages to Cypress with POM: need to use beforeEach which makes sessions restarted when moving through describe/it functions.
-With Cypress it's hard to move to another tab, in which case we can try to use interceptors to intercept the request.